lymestack/SimpleAuth4Net/README.md

 1. **Quick Integration:** Seamlessly integrate into an existing WebAPI project.
 2. **Core Workflows Supported Out of the Box:** Includes login, logout, registration, and password recovery.
 3. **User and Role Management:** Manage users and roles with minimal setup, eliminating the need to create extensive UI from scratch.
+4. **SSO Support Using Google** Use Google account credentials instead of or in addition to local accounts.

 ### API Overview